 Does paying your utility bills build credit?

 Typically, a utility company does not report your payments to the three major credit bureaus (Experian, Equifax, and TransUnion), so your payments — whether on time or late — will not be reflected on your credit report automatically.
-If you want utility payments to build credit, you can use a third-party service such as Self to report eligible utility bills.
+If you want utility payments to build credit, you can use a third-party service such as Self's free rent reporting to report eligible utility bills.
 Which bills are considered eligible depends on the service you’re using, so compare each third-party service to see which bills it reports.[1]

 While bundling services is common, you may typically receive a bill for each utility that breaks down your utility costs.
 Each utility and service plan will have a specific breakdown of charges.
 For most bills, your statement will include basic information, such as your account number, billing period, a total amount, service charges, if applicable, and a due date to pay your bill.
 This section details your bills and how you might save money on utilities.